 About The Ship on The Shore

-The Ship on The Shore sits right by the water in Leith, a historic establishment that has earned its place as the neighbourhood's #5 hotspot.
+The Ship on The Shore sits right by the water in Leith, a historic establishment beloved by the neighbourhood.
 Reviewers consistently praise the freshness of the seafood—from Cullen skink and crab to fish pie, mussels, and smoked haddock risotto—and note that everything tastes genuinely fresh and carefully sourced.
 The kitchen delivers generous portions and thoughtful touches: one reviewer noted the restaurant provided a dog bowl without being asked.
 Service is described as friendly, attentive without being pushy, and genuinely welcoming across all dining occasions.
 The atmosphere balances casual comfort with upscale polish—cosy and relaxed, yet with a classical, historic character that feels special.
 The wine list earns consistent mention, as do the cocktails and coffee.
 Brunch, lunch, and dinner all draw regulars and first-time visitors alike.
 The location right by the shore, combined with the buzzing energy and care for detail, makes it equally suited to solo diners, couples, families, and groups.

 The Ship on The Shore earns its romantic reputation through both atmosphere and a serious wines and cocktails — the kind of place where a dinner for two tends to extend well past dessert.